Welcome to the #SchnitzelGang

 After ten years in the restaurant industry, my wife had enough of me coming home at 3am every night.
 I was fortunate to have a certification in wine so I went to go work for a small boutique wine distributor.
 It was at this job that I had met John O'Connor, a local business owner with a grand vision to revitalize Main Street in Elkridge.
 He had this old 1880s era judge's house that he gutted and rebuilt, along with the original jailhouse that currently sits on our biergarten patio.

 He wanted to open a bar at the basement of this building, naming it the Rathskeller after the popular basement watering holes in Germany.
 My thoughts during conceptualization was that if the name was going to be German, we'd open as a German restaurant.
 "Let's go all the way," I said.
 After countless hours doing research, not only did I become a Germanophile, I was shocked at how hard it was to even get German food!

 We use fresh meats, never frozen.
 All our ingredients are brought in fresh by reputable vendors.
 The pretzels are made by hand by an Army vet who learned to make pretzels in Germany after his service.
 We take great pride in our food program.
 The sauces are made from scratch.
 Our cocktail program features both popular and obscure German spirits.
 The wine program consists of small-production family-owned wineries in Germany and Austria.
 Beer offerings include a healthy diet of imported German beers and local breweries who make German-style brews.
-You can check out our full menu and beverage list HERE.
+You can check out a sample of our full menu and beverage list HERE.